Dynatrace/obslab-release-validation/docs/enable-auto-baselines.md

 ![srg training runs](images/dt-srg-training-runs.png)

-## Training Complete
+!!! success "Training Complete"
     The automatic baselines for the guardian are now enabled.

     You can proceed to use the guardian for "real" evaluations.

 <div class="grid cards" markdown>
 - [Click Here to Continue:octicons-arrow-right-24:](run-production-srg.md)